alessandroBombelli/pyHoops/README.md

 ## Example:
 Inside the pyHoops folder, a folder called <code>tests</code> is provided.
 A file named <code>pyHoops_tests.py</code> is also provided within the folder, where different tests (one for each specific game) can be run.
 To change the test, simply comment the currently uncommented two lines defining the play-by-play and boxscore webpages of the current test case, and uncomments the ones of the new test case.
-We also provide a step-by-step Jupyter Notebook analysis related to the game
+We also provide a step-by-step Jupyter Notebook analysis related to the game A|X Armani Exchange Milano vs Germani Basket Brescia.